HongyeGuo/individual_bidding_cluster/README.md

 ### Applications
 The code can be used for academic using.
 If it has some helps for your research, you can quote the paper [1].
-The code has already been used in paper [2].
+The code has already been used in paper [2] as the data preprocessing method.

 ### Reference